-Racial covenant law restricted Black Americans from buying homes in certain neighborhoods in Minneapolis and Saint Paul.
-This contributed greatly to the racial disparities that exist between Black and whites in the state of Minnesota.
+Racial covenant laws restricted Black Americans from buying homes in certain neighborhoods in Minneapolis and Saint Paul.
+This contributed greatly to the racial disparities that exist between Blacks and whites in the state of Minnesota.
 Redling institutionalized racial covenants across the country.
 Racial covenants enriched white people and caused poverty for the majority of the Black community.

 Sign up to hear from us about our book club meeting rallies, legislation, and other events.